Cleaning Electronic Cigarettes

 Electronic cigarettes offer a great alternative to traditional cigarettes.
 They’re safer (95% less harmful according to Public Health England), versatile, and you are free to smoke them in many places where smoking tobacco cigarettes is banned.

-However e-cigs are not "disposable" like regular tobacco cigarettes many of which are stubbed out on the pavement or thrown out of car windows by smokers.
-You must take care of e cigs if you want them to last.
+However e-cigarettes are not "disposable" like regular tobacco cigarettes many of which are stubbed out on the pavement or thrown out of car windows by smokers.
+You must take care of vaping devices if you want them to last.
 If you want to get the maximum enjoyment and money saving out of your electronic cigarette, the single most important thing you can do is clean and maintain it regularly.
-Proper care will increase the lifespan of your e-cig and ensure the best performance, giving you long-lasting and satisfying vaping with each device.
+Proper care will increase the lifespan of your e-cigarette and e-juice to ensure the best performance, giving you long-lasting and satisfying vaping with each device.
 Here’s everything you need to know about care and maintenance for your electronic cigarette.

 The Importance of Cleaning